 Mes and Thun shared a sweet friendship that blossomed into romance, which developed at a relaxing pace.
 I do think their relationship wasn't explored to its full potential, and this couple wasn't as romantic as they could have been.
 While I would've liked to see some more tender moments between Mes and Thun, I'm still happy enough with what we got.

-Both lead actors were fantastic in He’s Coming to Me.
-Mes’ actor (Singto) is so steady, bringing the right amounts of vulnerability, pensiveness, and affable charm to his characterization.
-This is a very solid actor who you can rely on to give a good performance in every scene.
+Both lead actors were fantastic in He's Coming to Me.
+Mes' actor (Singto) is so steady, bringing the right amounts of vulnerability, pensiveness, and affable charm to his characterization.
+He is a solid actor who you can rely on to give a good performance in every scene.

 Thun's actor (Ohm) radiates warmth and charisma, lighting up each scene with his bright smile whenever he appears on screen.
 Maybe this has nothing to do with his acting, but oh my god the actor reached his physical peak in hotness during the series.
 Allow me to fangirl a little, but he has found that exclusive overlap where you can look both hot *and* cute at the same time.
 Plus, he carries the persona of a hot sensitive college jock so well.
 I'd totally swoon over Thun's character in real life because he is DREAMY. 😘

-Of course, I don’t want to just highlight his physical appearance and undermine his acting capability.
-Thun’s actor really impressed me during Episode 5 and 6, delivering two emotionally powerful performances that made me take notice.
+Of course, I don't want to just highlight his physical appearance and undermine his acting capability.
+Thun's actor really impressed me during Episode 5 and 6, delivering two emotionally powerful performances that made me take notice.
 I could feel his tears resonating with me in a portrayal that felt sensitive and poignant.
-However, I don’t think the actor fared as well in the emotional scenes during Episode 8, so there’s still some room for improvement.
-Overall though, this is a strong, engaging performance from a promising actor.
+However, I don't think the actor fared as well in the emotional scenes during Episode 8, so there's still some room for improvement.
+Overall, it's still a strong, engaging performance from a promising actor.